9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-6.md

 ,,,

 6) Students start playing Coders and Bots to come up with the code for the dance.
-They can write the code on a blank Lesson 6 | Worksheet 2.
+They can write the code on a blank [Lesson 6 | Worksheet 2][worksheet2].
-7) Students individually write the code for their own dance using a blank Lesson 6 | Worksheet 2.
+7) Students individually write the code for their own dance using a blank [Lesson 6 | Worksheet 2][worksheet2].
 8) Readers and writers dance their partner’s code.
 9) Steppers and navigators dance their partner’s code.